AshleyXM/SnakeGame/README.md

 # Functionality
 - Players use WASD to control the snake direction.
-- Snake cannot move reversely, for example, the snake which is moving rightward will not turn into leftward by pressing A.
+- Snake cannot move reversely, for example, the snake which is moving rightward will not turn into leftward by pressing key A.
 - There are two kinds of food for the snake: the regular food which displays as a red dot is worth 10 points, and the bonus food, which displays as a pink dot and comes up in a random interval, is worth 20 points
 - Once the snake eats food, no matter which kind, it grows a body segment.
 - The game is over if the snake hits the wall or bites itself.